bamlab/flutter-ai-rules/README.md

 > ✅ Rules are updated at each `melos bootstrap`. <br>
 > ❌ Every dev on the project must have access to this repo, or will see some error after running `melos bootstrap`. <br>
-> ❌ When committing the rules changes on the project, the commit is unreadable. <br>
+> 🟠 When committing the rules changes on the project, the commit is unreadable.
+Nevertheless, this change has already been reviewed on this repository<br>

-> ⚠️ git submodules badly support adding submodules in folders that begin by `.`.<br>
+> 💡 If you want to interact manually with the submodule, be aware that git submodules badly support adding submodules in folders that begin by `.`.
+If you do so, you must always specify `-- <submodule path>` in your `git submodule` commands.
+You can also run `cd <submodule path>` and use regular git commands, it will work well.
+Don't push anything on this rules repository though<br>

+> 💡 If you use the "source control" view of vscode, you can see a new section after adding the submodule.
+You can easily close it with a right click on its header.

 ### clean this installation